darrenhankins/galvanize-notes/github.md

 - Give name instead of origin (partner1) for the 'master' branch
 - `$ git remote add partner1 master git@github.com:partner1/git-workflow.git`
 - `$ git push origin master` (up to Partner 2 repo)

+##### Git Ignore

+If you already have a file checked in, and you want to ignore it, Git will not ignore the file if you add a rule later.
+In those cases, you must untrack the file first, by running the following command in your terminal:

+- `$ touch .gitignore`
+- `$ git rm --cached FILENAME`